Skip to content

 TIP

-• Long-Polling mode has built-in exponential backoff reconnection (2s to 30s) and recovers automatically after network interruptions
+• Long-Polling has exponential backoff reconnection (2s → 30s) built in

-• Users in China may need to configure http_proxy to access the Telegram API
+• Users in China may need http_proxy configured

 Discord

-5. Under OAuth2 > URL Generator, select bot scope, generate an invite link, and add the bot to your server
+5. OAuth2 > URL Generator → select bot scope → invite to your server OAuth2 Invite

 bash